q-neighbor Ising model on a polarized network: Introduction

 The most fascinating and at the same time well-known property of all complex systems is the impossibility to predict \textit{ad hoc} macroscopic properties of the system given the rules that govern its behavior in the micro-scale.
 Nonetheless, typically, based on similarities among the models we should be to verbalize at least our quantitative expectations with respect to the system in question.

 However, opinion formation models bring to that front the fact that even the duplication of the topological layer on which the dynamics takes place can lead to surprising outcomes.
-Vivid examples of this thesis are $q$-neighbor Ising \cite{PhysRevE.92.052105} and $q$-voter \cite{Nyczka} models that modify original kinetic Ising model and voter model by restricting the number of interacting neighbors.
+Vivid examples of this thesis are $q$-neighbor Ising \cite{PhysRevE.92.052105} and $q$-voter \cite{Nyczka} models that modify the original kinetic Ising model \cite{Macy2024} and voter model \cite{Clifford1973} by restricting the number of interacting neighbors.
 The introduction of the second level (i.e., a duplex multiplex network) changes the type of the phase transition for a given parameter \cite{Chmiel2017,chmiel}, switching from continuous to discontinuous one.
 In the same way, creating an asymmetry, either in the form of overlap between layers \cite{Chmiel2017} or by imposing different values of $q$ on different levels \cite{Chmiel2020} can lead to mixed-order or consecutive phase transitions.
+Thus, the behavior of the $q$-lobby models has lately been thoroughly examined in different settings \cite{Chmiel2018,Gradowski2020,Lou2021,Abramiuk2021,Arek2022,Krawiecki2023,Krawiecki2024}.

-Apart from strictly statistical-physics-driven motivations this study also references social phenomena.
-The problem of opinion polarization is currently one of the most discussed topics in science.
-Apart from data-driven approaches seen from the sociological point of view \cite{dimaggio1996have,mccright,mouw2001culture}, several agent-based and stochastic models have been created \cite{lambiotte2007majority,Baumann_2020} to consider possible scenarios. also in this case, modifying the structure by adding the second layer changes the statistical-physics description of the problem \cite{Gajewski2022}.
+Apart from strictly statistical-physics-driven motivations, this study also references social phenomena.
+The problem of opinion polarization is currently one of the most discussed topics in science, and a lot of effort is being made to understand its origins and threats connected to it and create possible effective countermeasures \cite{Waller2021,Voelkel2023,Combs2023}.
+Apart from data-driven approaches seen from the sociological point of view \cite{dimaggio1996have,mccright,mouw2001culture}, several agent-based and stochastic models have been created \cite{lambiotte2007majority,Baumann_2020,Baumann2021,Gajewski2022} to consider possible scenarios.
+The advent of the popular use of Artificial Intelligence (AI) and in particular, the overwhelming adoption of Large Language Models in everyday use raises questions about the role of algorithmic bias and recommendation systems leading to recent studies modeling these issues \cite{Perlata2021,Bellina2023}.
+The same effect can be attributed to information overload (IOL), understood as a contamination of our information space, leading in turn to masking of some of the data and, in this way, creating information bubbles (cocoons) \cite{Holyst2024,Baumann_2020}.